The next Board of Trustees meeting will be held Nov 29, 2016 at 7:30 p.m.

 Gale Virtual Reference Library

-We have added 50 reference titles (encompassing over 200 volumes) that are available 24/7 with articles available to be downloaded to ereaders.
-To get to Gale Virtual Reference Library, click on the Downloadable Books button on the left side of our home page.
-Just sign in with your library barcode and reference materials, previously available only at the Library, will be at your fingertips anywhere - no title is ever checked out!
+Just sign in with your library barcode on our Downloadable Books page and reference materials, previously available only at the Library, will be at your fingertips anywhere - no title is ever checked out!
 You can choose from eleven language translations and there is a Readspeaker application available to read to students, which is great for the auditory learner.

 We would be most grateful to anyone willing to donate, or loan for copying, yearbooks from the Greenwood Lake Elementary and Middle Schools as well as the High Schools from the years that Greenwood Lake students were in Warwick, Monroe or Tuxedo .
-The Library also needs donations, or loans for copying, of the Greenwood Lake News PRIOR to 1984 as well as the period of JULY-DECEMBER 1989.
+The Library also needs donations, or loans for copying, of the Greenwood Lake News PRIOR to 1984, JULY-DECEMBER 1989 and 1990-1999.
 Lastly, if you should have any copies of the Greenwood Lake Newsletter or the Greenwood Lake Buzzer (which existed before the Greenwood Lake & West Milford News) that you would be willing to donate or loan for copying, the Library would be most appreciative.
 These items will be added to our Local History Reference collection for everyone to share.
 We will acknowledge your generosity to the community in “Our Special Thanks” column of our newsletter unless, of course, you prefer to remain anonymous.
 If you are interested in donating or loaning any of this material, please call Elizabeth Cisek, Reference Supervisor, at Ext.
-105 or Joan Carvajal, Library Director, at Ext.
+105 or Jill Cronin, Library Director, at Ext.
 103.

 Family Museum Passes

 Don't forget to take advantage of the passes the Library offers to various museums!